yogiraaz/nightwolf-cotribution/devops_interview_questions.md

-# DevOps Interview Question and Answered for Freshers and Experianced
+# DevOps Interview Question and Answered for Freshers and Experienced
 ---

- We have consolidated a list of frequently asked DevOps interview questions for Freshers and Experianced.
+ We have consolidated a list of frequently asked DevOps interview questions for Freshers and Experienced.
 This will help DevOps Engineers in their preparations for Interview.
   You will find these questions very helpful in your DevOps interviews.
 Prepare well and All the very best.
 <br>